jaydarji2101/BigMart-Sales-Prediction/README.md

       <p>
         BigMart Sales Forecasting is a complete data science project that takes raw retail data, learns from 20 months of sales history, and predicts future sales with 94% accuracy.
-        It also segments customers into actionable groups and gives an automated business decision plan.
+        It also segments customers into actionable groups and delivers an automated business decision plan.
       </p>
       <p>
         This repository combines data preprocessing, EDA, KMeans clustering, a Random Forest forecasting model,